web-dev-lib/react-course-udemy/README.md

-for run:
+for install:
-- live-server public
+- yarn install

-- babel src/app.js --out-file=public/scripts/app.js --presets=env,react --watch
+for run, in 2 terminals:
+- yarn run serve
+- yarn run build